Clarification on Privilege Leave (PL) Under the Factories Act 1948

 From India, Mumbai

-In the first place, Privilege Leave or Earned Leave, as the very name would suggest, is a privilege to avail of leave by an employee or workman in the succeeding year earned on the basis of a certain number of services rendered by him in the current year.
-So, strictly as per the law applicable to the industrial establishment, whether a Factory or other specific establishment covered by any other establishment-oriented Law, the question of availing of Earned or Privilege Leave will arise only after the completion of the stipulated length of service mentioned therein.
+In the first place, Privilege Leave or Earned Leave, as the very name suggests, is a privilege to avail of leave by an employee or workman in the succeeding year, earned on the basis of a certain number of services rendered by him in the current year.
+So, strictly as per the law applicable to the industrial establishment, whether a factory or another specific establishment covered by any other establishment-oriented law, the question of availing of Earned or Privilege Leave will arise only after the completion of the stipulated length of service mentioned therein.
 If the employer, on the contrary, allows his employees to avail of this leave on a quarterly basis, well, this is more beneficial to the employees and as such does not pose any problem.

-Secondly, your question, I do suppose, arises from the point of view of the unity of management.
-Any manufacturing industry, irrespective of its core activity, can undertake other activities like distribution, marketing, and sales and the like.
-It is not necessary all these activities should emanate from the same premises.
+Secondly, your question, I suppose, arises from the point of view of the unity of management.
+Any manufacturing industry, irrespective of its core activity, can undertake other activities like distribution, marketing, and sales.
+It is not necessary that all these activities should emanate from the same premises.
 When they are done from different premises/places, the appropriate establishment-oriented laws will be applicable to them.
-So the scale, eligibility, and entitlement, accumulation limit of the privilege/earned leave will be according to the particular law or the classification of employees as the case may be.
+So the scale, eligibility, entitlement, and accumulation limit of the privilege/earned leave will be according to the particular law or the classification of employees as the case may be.

 From India, Salem

-In the first place, Privilege Leave or Earned Leave, as the very name would suggest, is a privilege to avail of leave by an employee or workman in the succeeding year earned on the basis of a certain number of services rendered by him in the current year.
-So, strictly as per the law applicable to the industrial establishment, whether a Factory or other specific establishment covered by any other establishment-oriented Law, the question of availing of Earned or Privilege Leave will arise only after the completion of the stipulated length of service mentioned therein.
+In the first place, Privilege Leave or Earned Leave, as the very name suggests, is a privilege to avail of leave by an employee or workman in the succeeding year, earned on the basis of a certain number of services rendered by him in the current year.
+So, strictly as per the law applicable to the industrial establishment, whether a factory or another specific establishment covered by any other establishment-oriented law, the question of availing of Earned or Privilege Leave will arise only after the completion of the stipulated length of service mentioned therein.
 If the employer, on the contrary, allows his employees to avail of this leave on a quarterly basis, well, this is more beneficial to the employees and as such does not pose any problem.

-Secondly, your question, I do suppose, arises from the point of view of the unity of management.
-Any manufacturing industry, irrespective of its core activity, can undertake other activities like distribution, marketing, and sales and the like.
-It is not necessary all these activities should emanate from the same premises.
+Secondly, your question, I suppose, arises from the point of view of the unity of management.
+Any manufacturing industry, irrespective of its core activity, can undertake other activities like distribution, marketing, and sales.
+It is not necessary that all these activities should emanate from the same premises.
 When they are done from different premises/places, the appropriate establishment-oriented laws will be applicable to them.
-So the scale, eligibility, and entitlement, accumulation limit of the privilege/earned leave will be according to the particular law or the classification of employees as the case may be.
+So the scale, eligibility, entitlement, and accumulation limit of the privilege/earned leave will be according to the particular law or the classification of employees as the case may be.

 From India, Salem